Prem Das Rai: Current national and state roles

 Political platform: He serves as the Senior Vice President of the SDF party and is actively engaged in mentoring youth leaders of the party.

 Awards and accolades

 Rai has undertaken leadership courses at Yale, Oxford, Harvard and Princeton Universities on invitation.
 He has also lectured in Universities and Institutions in Tokyo, Japan, sponsored by the Sasakawa Foundation, and has attended the United Nations General Assembly and Security Council working sessions on behalf of the Country seconded by the Ministry of External Affairs in 2018.
 He was awarded the Eisenhower Fellowship in 2000 for distinguished contribution to the economic and industrial growth of Sikkim.

-In 2011, he was awarded Distinguished Alumnus of IIM Ahmedabad, and is also a Distinguished Alumnus of IIT Kanpur.
+In 2011, he was awarded Distinguished Alumnus of IIM Ahmedabad, and is also a Notable Alumnus of IIT Kanpur.